-The Offset Area will be approximately square shape to minimise the edge-to-interior ratio of the Offset area.
-Because the Offset area is embedded within a larger area of GSM habitat, the landscape values of the Offset area also add to its conservation value.
-The road dividing the north and south of the property is not considered a barrier to GSM movement being less than 200 metres wide such that the GSM population on the Chepstowe property is likely to be a single, interbreeding population with movement of moths between northern and southern sections of the property almost certain.
+The Offset Area will, in combination with other existing offsets, be approximately square shape to minimise the edge-to-interior ratio of the Offset area.
+Because the Offset area provides a large, relatively continuous area of GSM habitat, the landscape values of the Offset area also add to its conservation value.